Learning Long Range Dependencies on Graphs via Random Walks: Theoretical Results

 \section{Theoretical Results}

 In this section, we investigate the theoretical properties of NeuralWalker.
-The proofs of the following results as well as more details can be found in Appendix~\ref{app:sec:theory}.
+The proofs of the following results as well as more background can be found in Appendix~\ref{app:sec:theory}.

-We first define walk feature vectors following \cite{tonshoff2023walking}: \begin{definition}[Walk feature vector] For any graph $G=(V, E,x,z)$ and $W\in \Wcal_{\ell}(G)$, the walk feature vector $X_W$ of $W$ is defined by concatenating the node and edge feature vectors, along with the positional encodings of $W$ of window size $s=\ell$.
+We first define walk feature vectors following \cite{tonshoff2023walking}: \begin{definition}[Walk feature vector] For any graph $G=(V, E,x,z)$ and $W\in \Wcal_{\ell}(G)$, the walk feature vector $X_W$ of $W$ is defined by concatenating the node and edge feature vectors, along with the positional encodings of $W$ with window size $s=\ell$.
 Formally,

-where $h_{\text{pe}}$ represents the positional encoding in Section~\ref{sec:walk_sampler}, $z(w_\ell w_{\ell+1})=0$, and $d_{\text{walk}}:=d+d'+d_{\text{pe}}$.
-For simplicity, we still denote the distribution of walk feature vectors on $G$ by $P(\Wcal(G))$. \end{definition} Now assume that we apply an average pooling followed by a linear layer to the output of the walk aggregator in Eq.~\eqref{eqn:walk_embedding}.
+where $h_{\text{pe}}$ represents the positional encoding of Section~\ref{sec:walk_sampler}, $z(w_\ell w_{\ell+1})=0$, and $d_{\text{walk}}:=d+d'+d_{\text{pe}}$.
+For simplicity, we still denote the distribution of walk feature vectors on $G$ by $P(\Wcal(G))$. \end{definition} For simplicitly, we consider general rather than non-backtracking random walks in this section.
+Now assume that we apply an average pooling followed by a linear layer to the output of the walk aggregator in Eq.~\eqref{eqn:walk_agg}.
 By adjusting the normalization factor to a constant $\nicefrac{m\ell}{|V|}$, we can express the function $g_{f,m,\ell}$ on $\Gcal$ as an average over functions of walk feature vectors:

 where $f:\R^{d_{\text{walk}}}\to \R$ is some function on walk feature vectors.